YassMaldini/react-native-twitch/README.md

 <!-- CURRENT LIMITS -->
 ## Current limits

 The main limit was the `/integrity` endpoint which is a new security implemented by Twitch at the end of 2022.
-It prevents me to make a login flow in the same way as the real app and to use some mutations.
+It prevents me to make the login flow in the same way as the real app and to use some mutations.

 So to overcome the login issue I used a WebView for the login.
 But I still can't handle some mutations as following a user or a game.